IronAutoPlugin/Sattools/README.md

 # Installation:
 1- If you have already installed $scripter_2.4signed.apk, uninstall it.
 2- Go to : https://github.com/IronAutoPlugin/AutoInstaller
-3- Download and install AutoInstaller.apk.
+3- Download and install AutoInstaller.apk.(Downloading all files not required.)
 4- Run AutoInstaller.apk, and select "Download Installer" for downloading AutoInstaller_downloader.
 5- After AutoInstaller_downloader dwonloaded, select "Download Application" for downloading and installing $scripter_2.4signed.apk.
 Wait until Scripter download.
 6- Install Scripter, after it downloaded.